klaeufer/kml2gpx4mobile/README.md

 # Purpose

-Command-line converter from kml to gpx with a focus on placemarks for import into OsmAnd and similar apps.
+Command-line converter from kml to gpx with a focus on placemarks for import into OsmAnd and similar mobile apps.
 Supports kml `ExtendedData` by folding them into the GPX desc element.
 Aims to overcome the following limitations of existing alternatives: